OOPSpam/blog/_posts/2022-07-20-spam-protection-for-woocommerce.md

 ## Final thoughts

 All websites eventually get hit by spammers.
 As a store grows and gets more traffic it attracts more serious spammers with advanced bots.
-Both honeypot and captcha solutions will protect your website to a certain degree but they are not enough for targeted spam attacks, manual spam, and sophisticated bots.
+Both honeypot and CAPTCHA solutions will protect your website to a certain degree but they are not enough for targeted spam attacks, manual spam, and sophisticated bots.
 I hope this article helped you find a solution to your spam problem.

 That is all!
 Go on and create your forms.